melchisedech333/antlr4-demonstration-project/README.md

 <br>

+This is the demo project for ANTLR4, using the C++ runtime.

+The project files are the same as those available in the official ANTLR4 project, in its demo directory.
+And also compiling with the respective demo Lexer and Parser files.

+The project is configured to be used on GNU/Linux operating systems.

+Note: your parsing control file in C++ is at: <b>project/demo/Linux/main.cpp</b>

 Este é o projeto de demonstração para ANTLR4, onde é gerado arquivos em C++.
 Os arquivos do projeto são os mesmo que estão disponíveis no projeto oficial do ANTLR4, em seu diretório de demonstração, e também compilando com os respectivos arquivos de Lexer e Parser de demonstração.

 O projeto está configurado para ser utilizado em sistemas operacionais GNU/Linux.